 While I could have done Norway for roughly that daily budget, I knew that I would have depended too much on Couchsurfing and hitchhiking, which are very popular there.

 I preferred to have a bit more comfort and flexibility, so I increased my budget to $80 a day to be able to take trains, do some tours, and such.

 2. Travel Hack Your Trip With Hotel And Flight Points/Miles

-Travel hacking is the art of minimizing your travel spending by finding ways to either game the system or maximizing your points and miles earning to then use those for flights, hotel nights, and such.
+Travel hacking is the art of minimizing your travel spending by finding ways to either game the system or maximize your points and miles earned to then use those for flights, hotel nights, and such.

-Redeeming points/miles for free flights and stays will help substantially to lower your average daily spend.
+Redeeming points/miles for free flights and stays will help substantially to lower your average daily spending.

 My previous post gave an in-detail explanation on how to find the cheapest flights possible, and among the techniques discussed was the use of miles/points.